byuitechops/for-the-strength-of-developers/Core/core.md

     3. UML Diagrams
         1. Sequence Diagram
     3. Zooming in/out
-        1. Put all the action in one spot make it easy to zoom in/out
+        *  Put all the action in one spot make it easy to zoom in/out
+        * Need the ability to look at the whole picture, but you can also solve pieces of it by forgetting the whole picture.
+        * Make the pieces of your code "divisible" so that you can focus one problem at a time, without having to solve the whole problem right then and there.
     4. Cohesion and Coupling
     5. Key components document
     6. Thinking within reusable tools